Osteopathic Medicine and Osteopathy

-In alternative medicine, energy models of healing abound.
-They underlie such modalities as acupuncture, hands-on healing, Reiki, Qi Gong, Therapeutic Touch, Healing Touch, Polarity Therapy, Jin Shin Jyutsu, acupressure, reflexology, shiatsu, chakra balancing, Zero balancing, homeopathy, music therapy, color therapy, laser acupuncture, auricular or ear acupuncture therapy, flower essence therapy, homeopathy, and many others.
+In integrative medicine, energy models of healing abound.
+They underlie such modalities as acupuncture, hands-on healing, Reiki, Qi Gong, Pranic Healing, Therapeutic Touch, Healing Touch, Polarity Therapy, Jin Shin Jyutsu, acupressure, reflexology, shiatsu, chakra balancing, Zero balancing, homeopathy, music therapy, color therapy, laser acupuncture, auricular or ear acupuncture therapy, flower essence therapy, homeopathy, and many others.

-Energy models for how osteopathic manipulation works have also been theorized.
+Energy models to explain how osteopathic manipulation works have also been theorized.
 One of the techniques that employs this concept is Dynamic Strain-Vector Release.

 Do a Healers Hands Actually Emit Energy for Healing?

-Patients often report feeling a sensation of heat in an area of their body that is being treated with ones hands or with acupuncture needles.
-When treating the head region with manipulation (i.e. cranial osteopathy, craniosacral treatment), patients often report seeing colors, even though their eyes are closed.
+Patients often report feeling a sensation of heat in an area of their body that is being treated with one’s hands or with acupuncture needles.
+When treating the head region with manipulation (i.e., OCMM, cranial osteopathy, craniosacral treatment), patients often report seeing colors, even though their eyes are closed.

 The photos below were taken without a flash using what light was available in the room.

-Energy emanating from the hands of healers has been measured scientifically in a number of ways.
+Energy emanating from the hands of healers has been measured scientifically in several ways.
 John Zimmerman, PhD, at the University of Colorado measured magnetic fields projected by the hands using an exquisitely sensitive instrument known as the SQUID magnetometer.
 These fields generally resonated at a frequency of 8 Hz (8 cycles/second).
 This 8 Hz frequency is actually the same as our brainwaves during meditation.

-Healing energy emitted from the hands can also be measured using a digital real-time neurofeedback machine developed by Margaret Ayers (www.neuropathways.com).
-One can simply place the hand near (but not touching) the amplifier for this device, and record what appears to be an amplified EEG reading.
-By consciously thinking about sending energy from the hand, one can increase the voltage significantly over the background activity.
+Healing energy emitted from the hands was measured using a digital real-time neurofeedback machine developed by Margaret Ayers.
+One simply placed the hand near (but not touching) the amplifier for this device, and recorded what appears to be an amplified EEG reading.
+By consciously thinking about sending energy from the hand, one could increase the voltage significantly over the background activity.
 In this preliminary study, the electrical activity measured follows a similar pattern to that recorded by Dr. Zimmerman.
-Thus it appears that the nature of this energy may be, at least in part, electromagnetic.
+Thus, it appears that the nature of this energy may be, at least in part, electromagnetic.

-Margaret Ayers digital real-time EEG biofeedback machine records 250,000 samples of data per second.
-This data is stored on a computer in a number of ways, including average voltages (microvolts) per minute.
+Margaret Ayers’ digital real-time EEG biofeedback machine recorded 250,000 samples of data per second.
+This data was stored on a computer in several ways, including average voltages (microvolts) per minute.
 Below is a table showing the average voltages before, during, and after sending energy.
-Actual data showing average voltages (microvolts) of Beta and Theta filtered frequencies measured during the above preliminary experiment.
+Actual data shows average voltages (microvolts) of Beta and Theta filtered frequencies measured during the above preliminary experiment.

 More research into the true nature of energy healing needs to be conducted.
-For an in-depth discussion on this subject, please refer to an exquisite book by James L. Oschman, PhD, entitled, Energy Medicine: The Scientific Basis, 7, 8 and Energy Medicine in Therapeutics and Human Performance.9
+For an in-depth discussion on this subject, please refer to informative books by James L. Oschman, PhD, entitled, Energy Medicine: The Scientific Basis, 7, 8 and Energy Medicine in Therapeutics and Human Performance.9